watson-intu/self-docs/workshops-devcon/Workshop3-CreatingAnEmotionAgent/lab-docs/workshop_3.md

 **Additional steps for OS X users:**

 1. Open a **new** Terminal window and navigate to **intu/self-sdk-master** by running: `cd intu/self-sdk-master`.

-	**Note:** If you have built the SDK in a previous workshop, make sure you run: `./scripts/clean.sh`.

 2. Run the build script: `./scripts/build_mac.sh`. **Do not close this Terminal window.**